-- Modern Coastal Systems of Texas Field Course (Galveston, TX) (p 63)
+- Modern Coastal Systems of Texas Field Course (Galveston, TX) (p 60)

-JAMES J. WILLIS, PhD
+JAMES J. WILLIS.
+PhD

 Dr. Willis received his B.S. and M.S. degrees in Geology from the now University of Louisiana at Lafayette in 1989 and 1990, respectively, and his Ph.D. as a National Science Foundation research fellow at Baylor University, Waco, Texas, in 1993.
 From 1994-1996, he studied planetary tectonics as a NASA-funded postdoctoral fellow at Southern Methodist University.
-In 1996, he returned to UL-Lafayette, where he in 1997 the Hensarling-Chapman Endowed Professorship was awarded in 1997 the Hensarling-Chapman Endowed Professorship in Geology.
+In 1996, he returned to UL-Lafayette, where he was awarded in 1997 the Hensarling-Chapman Endowed Professorship in Geology.
 He began independent consulting activities in 1991, and in 2001 left academia for full-time consulting for clients ranging from one-man shops to supermajors.
 He rejoined UL-Lafayette as an adjunct professor from 2011-2018.

-James is an active researcher, receiving several million dollars in grants from federal, state, and industry sources, presenting numerous talks, including a 2019 AAPG Levorsen award, and publishing on a diversity of geoscience topics, including a Grover E. Murray Best Published Paper award in 2017 and co-author of the inaugural GCAGS/GCSSEPM Transactions Best Student Paper award in 2018.
+James is an active researcher, receiving several million dollars in grants from federal, state, and industry sources, presenting numerous talks, including a 2019 AAPG Levorsen award, and publishing on a diversity of geoscience topics, including a Grover E. Murray Best Published Paper award in 2017 and co-author of the inaugural GCAGS/ GCSSEPM Transactions Best Student Paper award in 2018.

-- Applied Seismic Interpretation (p 15)

-- AVO Inversion and Attributes: Principles and Applications (p 16)
+- Applied Seismic Interpretation Workshop (p 15) - AVO Inversion and Attributes: Principles and Applications (p 16)

-- Foundation of Petrophysics (p 17)